Serrowxd/mandracchia-law/README.md

 `NavBar` = [EXPORT = NavBar] The non-reactstrap version || **This is currently not in use**

 `Footer` = [EXPORT = Footer] Was moved up a level into Routes, will be added to the bottom of every page.

+`NewMain` is currently being rendered as the main cards - check with Chris to see which one he prefers to use and adjust accordingly.

 ---